Conservation in the Home

 - Toilet: Standard toilets manufactured prior to the 1980s usually require 5-7 gallons per flush.

 - Lavatory: Change your habits!
 Don’t let water run continuously while brushing your teeth, shaving or washing your hands.
-Additionally, a low-flow faucet aerator can save up to 50% of the water currently used in the lavatory.
+Additionally, a low-flow faucet aerator can save water use by up to 50%.

 On to the kitchen for more savings…

 About 8% of in-home water use takes place in the kitchen.
 And now for the Kitchen Sink –

 - Run water only when necessary.

 - Fill the basin or a dishpan to rinse dishes instead of using running water.